 But, with so many different things to do in Iceland, how do you decide which ones are worth your time?

-The Best Things to Do in Iceland in 2020
+The Best Things to Do in Iceland

 Should you skip glacier hiking in favour of descending into a volcano?
 Or should you do both, and skip out on a waterfall sightseeing tour?